-Disclosure Y/N If Yes, cite reference in the company policy Environmental performance N Not explicitly mentioned in the Supplier Accreditation Policy, but potential suppliers must submit copies of relevant valid environmental permits as part of the Supplier Profile Form required for accreditation.
-Forced labor N Not explicitly mentioned in the Supplier Child labor N Accreditation Policy, but it is implicit due to Human Rights N suppliers being required to comply with all laws.
+Disclosure Y/N If Yes, cite reference in the company policy Environmental performance Y Explicitly mentioned in the Vendor Sustainability Attestation; Supplier Accreditation Policy Forced labor N Not explicitly mentioned in the Supplier Child labor N Accreditation Policy, but it is implicit due to suppliers Human Rights N being required to comply with all laws.
 Bribery and corruption Y Procurement Code of Behavior/Ethics for Suppliers

-Discussion on Impacts and Risks: Where they occur, stakeholders affected, and management approach As a member of the YGC, HI Group abides by the YGC Code of Business Conduct and Ethics and

-Supplier Accreditation Policy.
+Discussion on Impacts and Risks: Where they occur, stakeholders affected, and management approach As a member of the YGC, HI Group abides by the YGC Code of Business Conduct and Ethics and Supplier Accreditation Policy.
 The divisions may also have their own specific policies.
 While forced labor, child labor, and human rights are not explicitly discussed in our internal policies, compliance with labor laws and human rights is part of the legal compliance requirements that our supplier need to meet in our accreditation process.
 The list accredited suppliers are reviewed periodically and suppliers with reported violations or negatively impact the Group may be, after an objective assessment delisted.

-HI Group may explore enhancing supplier assessment across companies to include other sustainability criteria.
-However, the Group recognizes that in order to do so, the Group needs to work with suppliers on capacity building and with industry peers.
+HI continue to enhance its supplier assessment across companies to include other sustainability criteria.
+In 2022, the Company implemented the Sustainability Vendor Attestation for primary and active vendors to improve visibility on the vendor's sustainability compliance and performance.
+Full implementation and compliance on the improvements in the management of the supply chain is expected in 2023.
+HI recognizes that the Group needs to work with suppliers on capacity building and with industry peers for the efficient and effective implementation.
 Moreover, HI Group can also work on improved visibility in our supply chain to include other sub-suppliers to enhance the evaluation of exposure to supply chain risks.
 The challenges of applying supply chain management techniques will require more quantitative studies, to evaluate the potential gains from better information management and the use of digital technologies.